GaneshkrishnaL/GaneshkrishnaL/README.md

 # 👋 Hi there, I'm Ganesh Krishna
 ## 🚀 About Me
-- 🎓 Master's student in Computer Science (specializing in Data Science & Software Engineering) at UT Arlington (Graduating May 2024).
 - 💸 Passionate about leveraging data science and AI to solve real‑world problems.
 - 🤠 Experienced in machine learning, NLP, deep learning, and software engineering.
-- 👨‍🏫 Graduate Teaching Assistant for Data Mining.

 ## 🧠 Technical Skills
 - **Languages**: Python, Java, HTML